 “We will defend the Affordable Care Act.
 We will defend the progress we’ve made on the climate crisis.
 We will defend voting rights,” Jeffries said, outlining what he deemed to be non-negotiable priorities for House Democrats.
 “And we will certainly defend a woman’s freedom to make her own reproductive healthcare decisions at all times.”

-Jeffries addressed a broad array of topics, touching on everything from the war in Ukraine to the implications of artificial intelligence, to his experience working alongside former Rep. Matt Gaetz, R-Fla., on the House Judiciary Committee.
-His remarks came amid reports of a pending House Ethics Committee investigation into allegations of sexual misconduct involving Gaetz, who is under scrutiny following his recent appointment as Attorney General.
+Addressing a broad array of topics, Jeffries touched on everything from artificial intelligence and the war in Ukraine to his experience working alongside former Rep. Matt Gaetz, R-Fla., on the House Judiciary Committee.
+Inquiries regarding Gaetz came as the House Ethics Committee has a pending investigation into allegations of his sexual misconduct.
+Gaetz has been under heightened scrutiny following his recent appointment to be considered for Attorney General.

 When first asked about Gaetz, Jeffries deflected the question toward other senior position appointments in the Trump administration.